w0brc/w0brc.github.io/_posts/2020-02-09-latest-meeting-summary.md

 Net operation was also discussed, and the new weekly Net Control schedule can be found on the [repeater and weekly net](/about/repeaternet.html) page.

-Lastly, it has been decided to roll future meetings, if possible, onto the next Saturday (3rd Saturday of the month) should a meeting be postponed due to weather or other events.
+Lastly, it has been decided when club meetings are postponed due to weather or other events that the meeting will instead be held the next Saturday (3rd Saturday of the month) when possible.
 Announcements will be given on the [Thursday evening 8:30 PM 2-meter net](/about/repeaternet.html) prior to the original meeting date and/or the [club's Facebook page](https://www.facebook.com/BoonvilleAmateurRadioClub).

-Next club meeting is scheduled for [Saturday, March 14, 2020](/about/meetings.html).
+The next club meeting is scheduled for [Saturday, March 14, 2020](/about/meetings.html).

 73s